mbsim-env/build/README.md

 # Repository Content

 This repository holds data (mainly scripts) to build and run the tools of the MBSim-Environement.
-It contains subdirectories for ...:
+It contains

+## buildScripts

+A set of scripts used to simplify the build of the MBSim-Environement.

-## Docker
+## docker

-The MBSim-Environment can be used and build easily using [Docker](https://www.docker.com/) images.
+A set of [Docker](https://www.docker.com/) files which are used to build Docker images of the MBSim-Environement.
+These can be used to run or build the MBSim-Environement easily.
 Dependent of your use case you should use one of the following options.

 ### Running MBSim-Env Tools as a User